Family and Personal Life

 The Jewish Marriage Council (external link) is committed to the promotion of Jewish marriage and family life within a Jewish environment.
 It provides advice, support, counselling and workshops to all members of the Jewish community.

-London Lesbian and Gay Switchboard (external link) provides an information, support and referral service for lesbians, gay men and bisexual people from all backgrounds throughout the United Kingdom.
+London Lesbian and Gay Switchboard (external link) provides an information, support and referral service for lesbians, gay men and bisexual people from all backgrounds.

 Tackling loneliness

-A list of local activities and groups is included in the Active retirement section which starts on page 82.
-These will help you to keep in contact with old friends and to meet new people.
+Information about Local activities and groups is in Staying active and healthy.
+This will help you to keep in contact with old friends and to meet new people.
 The following services are designed to help older people who live alone or feel isolated for other reasons.

 Religion